appvia/tako/README.md

 Run the following commands on your local Kubernetes instance (we use [Docker Desktop](https://docs.docker.com/docker-for-mac/#kubernetes)).

 We'll be deploying our app in `local` environment mode.

-**Kube Tip**
+**Kube Notes**
 > We're using `kubectl` the Kubernetes CLI to apply our manifests onto Kubernetes.

 > We utilise the [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) `kev-local` to isolate our project resources from other resources in the cluster.

 > Our `wordpress` container runs as a single [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) as we're only running 1 replica.

 > The `service/wordpress` is a [Service](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/) that proxies the `Pod` running the container.

-> To access the `wordpress` container from our localhost we [port forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) traffic from `service/wordpress` port 8000 to our localhost on port 8080.
+> To access the `wordpress` container from our localhost we [port forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) traffic from `service/wordpress` port `8000` to our localhost on port `8080`.

 ```shell script
 $ kubectl create namespace kev-local    # create a namespace to host our app